 All elements of the legislation are considered to be in the best interests of all involved.
 The preceding information is a summary of the Emergency Communications Corporations Act, and is not a legal document.

-The E-Comm building is a purpose-built facility.
+The E-Comm building in the Lower Mainland is a purpose-built facility.
 The 60,000-square-foot reinforced concrete structure is designed to resist an earthquake and to operate self-sufficiently for up to 72 hours following a disaster.

 In order to make the E-Comm building a post-disaster facility, we’ve paid special attention to the mechanical, electrical, structural and communication systems to ensure they are highly reliable, fault tolerant and resistant to hazard: